cedricwiesel/ludo/modelling/scenarios.md

 and moving it to player two's out.

 END: Player one's piece is now in the circle where player two's piece was, they still have three pieces in out. player two's now has four pieces in out.
-It's now player two's turn.
+It's now player two's turn, and they're about to roll.

 ------------------------------------------------------------------------------------------------------------------------